BernardoMG/dev-reTHINK-Hackathon/evaluation.md

 Most relevant comments to the previous question:

   * Without the tutorial and further instructions, we would have taken a lot more time.
-  * After launching and installing, it was difficult to understand that authentication was needed and where to find to google button to authenticate
+  * After launching and installing, it was difficult to understand that authentication was needed and where to find a button to authenticate using Google

 2. How much knowledge about reTHINK do you think is required to use it?